terminaldweller/mutator/README.md

 * [Linenoise](https://github.com/antirez/linenoise)
 * [Lua](https://github.com/lua/lua)
 * [LuaJIT](https://github.com/LuaJIT/LuaJIT)
+* Thanks to [Jonathan Brossard](https://github.com/endrazine) for [WCC](https://github.com/endrazine/wcc), specifically `wsh` which is the inspiration for `bruiser`.<br/>

+All mutator source code is provided under GPL-2.0.<br/>
+All libraries have their respective licences. for more info you can just visit their respective links.<br/>

 ### Feedback
 If you run into an issue please raise one here or just contact me with proper information(including source code that causes the issue if there is any).<br/>